stelzinga/MF/Management_Framework-Appendix.md

 Controlling
 Reflects Management Function Controlling, and serves as a scribble section for aspects of this Management Function.
 In most cases it just points to [MGT: 04.Controlling], but during the performance of the Management Cycle, ideas, small projects to improve Controlling can be collected here, and later ported to the permanent note or to MSS.
 ________________________________________
+## SNF
+The Simple Note Framework ("SNF") proposes a structured skeleton of *Topics* reflected in a clear *Note Name* with a standardised "Note Content".
+The approach is particularly useful for Meetings which is what a Manager is likely so spend much time on.

+### Topics
+In the SNF the following Topics are used:
+- Routines
+- Projects
+- Meetings

+A Routine reflects recurring work to be performed, see also [Management Framework ## Routines].
+Often there is no need for a dedicated note and the MSS, see [## MSS] will lend itself better for maintaining Routines.
+Nevertheless, SNF allows having a dedicated note.
+In reality, many Routines for Managers consist of Meetings (below).

+A Project reflects one-off work to be performed to improve Routines see also [Management Framework ## Projects].
+Like for Routines, the MMS may lend itself better.

+A Meeting is probably the most often used SNF Topic.
+Meetings can be committees, one-on-one, team meetings, projects meetings or ad-hoc meetings.
+Meetings are either used as a form of oversight (Committees, Steercos, Opcos etc) or a general exchange of knowledge and ideas.

+### Note Name
+The name of a note in SNF should be a short as possible, yet should clearly reveal the Topic the note is about.

+For Routines, the Note Name follows the approach discussed in the Management Cycle, see [Management Framework] using a verb used first word e.g., "Plan", "Organise", "Lead", "Control" at the POLC level or more detailed within the POLC items.
+For example in Planning the use of the verb "Maintain", or for Controlling the use of "Check", "Review", "Attend", "Monitor" or "Report".

+For Projects, the Note Name simply uses the name of the project.

+For Meetings that are not part of Attend i.e., not Committees, the name should reflect the Staff, Group or Supplier the meeting is with.

+To be able to have a hierarchy which helps sorting notes, the following Note Name Format is recommended:

+- Topic: Sub-topic: xxx

+in which:
+- Topic: Routine, Project or Meet
+- Sub-topic: a Topic dependent optional label e.g., "Attend" or "Review" for Routines or Staff", "Group", "Supplier" for Meetings.
+- xxx is a label that clearly reflects the Topic e.g., name of Staff a meeting is with, or the name of a Project.

+### Note Content
+The following sections are recommended for each note, even if not all sections are used for each Note Topic:
+- Context
+- Stakeholders
+- Opinion
+- Actions
+- Discuss
+- Journal

+The Context helps explaining why the note exists.
+It is recommended to follow the concepts of the 6W Framework, see [Management Framework ## 6W Framework].
+A history as to the existence of the note may be useful for more involved Topics.

+Stakeholders reflect Staff, Groups and Managers involved in the Topic (including one-self of course).
+Sometimes this is already reflected in the Note Name e.g., "Meet: Staff: John Doe", in which case it can be left empty.

+The Opinion helps explaining one's own opinion.
+This can be used to give feedback on the Topic but also to the Stakeholders in the Topic.
+For example, if evaluation feedback is asked on a particular Staff, this section will proof useful.

+Actions reflect things needing to be done in relation to the Topic.
+They should be written in Objective Notation format, see [## Objective Notation].
+If easier, there can be a sub-section per Stakeholder instead of using "{owner}" from the Objective Notation.
+The Actions section is most useful to preparing a Meeting to see what should have been done and whether it was done or not.

+The Discuss section contains items to be discussed for next time the Topic is discussed (mostly for Meetings).
+It is recommended to use Objective Notation format.
+Once an item here has been discussed it should move to the Journal section.

+The Journal section contains what was discussed.
+Objective Notation for Comments should be used i.e., entries start with "-", "+" or "_" .
+It is recommended to have dated blocks with the latest data at the top.
+________________________________________
 ## Holistic Data Approach
 See [## Data & Info] further below under [# ASSETS].